 By harnessing the advantages of technology, not only can you be saving a lot from your school’s budget, but you can also be saving the environment from deforestation, air pollution, and waste problems.

-Secondary school guidance counselors can be more proactive about completing school reports by using iAuditor’s mobile-ready templates.
+Secondary school guidance counselors can be more proactive about completing school reports by using iAuditor’s mobile-ready school templates.
 With iAuditor by SafetyCulture, school report forms are easily accessible as they’re always readily available on your phone, tablet, or computer.
-You can update and complete school reports even without internet access, and it automatically saves the progress you’ve made.
+You can update and complete school forms even without internet access, and it automatically saves the progress you’ve made.